Co-parenting tips I wish I knew 10 years ago.

 Spoiler alert: This phase is all about finding ‘the new normal’ as fast as humanly possible.
 There will be plenty of practical elements (along with emotional, mental and even spiritual) to this.
 And quite a few of those “to do’s” early on in the newly single mum/post-divorce phase have to do with creating some structure to how you co-parent.
 Even for those of us who might not love structure (ahem…. myself included) trust me: Ten years in and I can tell you without a doubt, the structure makes all the difference.

-Emotional & Mental co parenting Strategies
+Emotional & Mental co-parenting tips

 Do all of the internal work that you can to try to get to a neutral place – preferably with a positive spin.